-275 H The Holocaust and Genocide
+279 H The Holocaust and Genocide

-Holocaust Grades 11, 12
+Holocaust Grade 11 and 12 Credit 1

-This elective semester course explores the history of Anti-Semitism, from stereotyping to discrimination and ethnic cleansing.
+This course explores the history of Anti-Semitism, from stereotyping to discrimination and ethnic cleansing.
 Students analyze events leading to the Holocaust as well as conditions of Holocaust victims.
 Additionally, students research instances of similar acts of discrimination and genocide of other ethnic groups, both in the past and today, in order to detect patterns throughout history.
 Students analyze primary and secondary sources and rely on critical thinking, deductive reasoning, and writing skills.
 The course includes guest speakers and a trip to the Holocaust Museum.